-(3) Unit staff should be competent, well trained experienced staff members, who have a professional commitment to the unit management concept and its principles.

-- (4) Adequate resources, including: staffing levels, time, financial resources, training and material resources necessary to meet the Prisons written policy expectations for unit management must be provided. - (5) Cooperation and assistance among an institution's various departments is imperative. - (6) Results should be evaluated and analyzed through a systematic assessment of the degree to which unit management is meeting its established goals with an eye towards refinement of activities, programs, and efforts to maximize overall effectiveness and efficiency.
-Region Directors will address any recommended changes to the Director of Prisons or the Director's designee.
+- (3) Unit staff should be competent, well trained experienced staff members, who have a professional commitment to the unit management concept and its principles. - (4) Adequate resources, including: staffing levels, time, financial resources, training and material resources necessary to meet Prisons written policy expectations for unit management must be provided. - (5) Cooperation and assistance among an institution's various departments is imperative. - (6) Results should be evaluated and analyzed through a systematic assessment of the degree to which unit management is meeting its established goals with an eye towards refinement of activities, programs, and efforts to maximize overall effectiveness and efficiency.
+Region Directors will address any recommended changes to the Commissioner of Prisons/designee.